vollov/mlog-amd/test/readme.md

 #Jesmine

-To run test
+To run test in test folder
-$cd jasmine
 $testem